sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(() => postOrderStatus(0)).not.toThrowError() -->

 Now, that’s a big improvement over the initial version.
-I’ve also renamed the variables, because “array object” doesn’t make any sense to me and the “array” suffix is unnecessary.
+I’ve also renamed the variables because “array object” doesn’t make any sense to me and the “array” suffix is unnecessary.

 I> We talk about naming in the [Naming is hard](#naming) chapter.